tangheng1995/gingo-blog/pages/en/index.md

 ---
 layout: index
-description: The fantastic ORM library for Golang, aims to be developer friendly.
+description: The Lightweight Scaffold of Gin Web Project for Golang, aims to be developer faster.
-subtitle: The fantastic ORM library for Golang
+subtitle: The Lightweight Scaffold of Gin Web
 comments: false
 ---